mvolkmann/blog/src/prolog.md

 ## Unfair Enumerations

-When a question has an infinite number of solutions, there are situations where some solutions will never be generated.
+When a query has an infinite number of solutions, there are situations where some solutions will never be generated.
 This is referred to as an "unfair enumeration".